SALW Commissions in South East and East Europe met for the 14th time

 During the meeting, participants were informed of the new EU’s Council Decision 2021/38 on establishing a common approach on the elements of end-user certificates in the context of the export of SALW and their ammunition, as well as on progress and challenges related to harmonization of the Regulation (EU) 2019/1148 on the marketing and use of explosives precursors.
 Additionally, key findings from gap assessments conducted by UNODC throughout the region assessing compliance of legal framework related to firearms, ammunition and explosives with the UN Firearms Protocol were presented.

-A specific session focussed on the overview of the latest trends and threats related to firearms, ammunition and explosives trafficking in EU and Southeast Europe, provided by EUROPOL, SEESAC as well as by the representatives from Kiev and Minsk.
+A specific session focussed on the overview of the latest trends and threats related to firearms, ammunition and explosives trafficking in EU and Southeast Europe, provided by EUROPOL, SEESAC as well as by the representatives from Kyiv and Minsk.

 Participants had the opportunity to learn more about safe and secure management of ammunition stockpiles through the presentation of AMAT’s feasibility study on International Arms and Ammunition Management Validation System, and the case study on security challenges of ammunition storages in inhabited areas in North Macedonia.
 The findings of the Project DIVERT, which focuses on the diversion of firearms from the legal domain into the illicit sphere within the EU, were also presented during the meeting.